 In the case of recurrent otitis media with deafness, myringotomy with placement of a tympanostomy tube (TT) is a good option, as mentioned by the American Academy of Pediatrics.
 It helps in allowing air passage (which was otherwise blocked by tubal occlusion), and normal hearing is restored.
 (19)

 Positioning of the baby during breastfeeding should be accurate as it predisposes to ear infections.
 Passive smoking (through the mother or any other family member) should be avoided.
 Reduction of air pollution is also important.
-Vaccination of the child for Hemophilus Influenza and Streptococcus Pneomoniae is also considered a preventive factor.
-(12) There are some studies showing low levels of zinc in children affected with recurrent otitis media and zinc supplementation should be considered for prevention.
+Vaccination of the child for Hemophilus influenzae and Streptococcus pneumoniae is also considered a preventive factor.
+(12) There are some studies showing low levels of zinc in children affected with recurrent otitis media, and zinc supplementation should be considered for prevention.
 But the evidence of the zinc-induced reduction in recurrence is mixed.
 (21)

 With the use of effective antibacterial therapy, resolution is achieved without any complications in most cases.
 But once complications develop, it is difficult to handle the situation.
 Mortality is rare.
 (20)